-A group of Rangers or members of The Senior Section walking in open, remote or extreme countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
+A group of Rangers walking in open, remote or extreme countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
 However, the supervisor does not have to be with the group at all times, such as when they are on a Duke of Edinburgh's Award expedition.

-If members of Rangers or The Senior Section are walking without a suitably qualified adult leader, the appointed supervisor (as above) must check that they have:
+If Rangers are walking without a suitably qualified adult leader, the appointed supervisor (as above) must check that they have: